Citrix and terminal server best practices for Endpoint Protection

 |Article:TECH91070|||||Created: 2008-01-24|||||Updated: 2014-11-21|||||Article URL http://www.symantec.com/docs/TECH91070|

-You are looking for information on how to best configure Symantec Endpoint Protection (SEP) for Terminal Server and Citrix solutions.
+This article describes best practices for configuring Symantec Endpoint Protection (SEP) with Terminal Server and Citrix solutions.

 The following white paper provides information on the best configuration of Symantec Endpoint Protection in Terminal Server and Citrix environments.